sohale/implisolid/README.md

 **ImpliSolid** is a Geometric Modelling library suitable for solid omdlling engine based on *[Implicit Surfaces](https://en.wikipedia.org/wiki/Implicit_surface)* modelling (aka *F-REP*).

-The main usecase for ImpliSolid has been 3D printing.
+The main usecase for ImpliSolid has been 3D Printing in mind.
-It is competently suitable for industry-grade manufacturing applications,
+It is equally suitable for
+industry-grade manufacturing applications,
 CAD/CAM,
 SDF,